jpillora/spy/README.md

 # Watcher

-Watcher is cross platform, general purpose, file watcher written in Go (Golang).
+Watcher is a cross platform, general purpose, file watcher written in Go (Golang).
 Watcher takes a `directory` and a `program` and runs `program` whenever a file in `directory` changes.

 ### Install